mesnardo/snake/README.md

 # Snake

-A collection of Python modules used to post-process the numerical solution of simulations run with one of the following code:
+A collection of Python modules used to post-process the numerical solution of simulations run with one of the following codes:
 * [PetIBM](https://github.com/barbagroup/PetIBM)
 * [cuIBM](https://github.com/barbaGroup/cuIBM)
 * [IBAMR](https://github.com/IBAMR/IBAMR)